INTRODUCTION

 THE ROLE OF PROBIOTICS IN REDUCING INFLAMMATION

 Chronic inflammation can disrupt immune function, making the body more prone to illness.
-Probiotics help regulate inflammation by strengthening the gut lining, preventing harmful bacteria from entering the bloodstream.
+Probiotics help regulate inflammation by strengthening the gut lining and preventing harmful bacteria from entering the bloodstream.
 A healthier gut barrier reduces the risk of inflammatory conditions such as irritable bowel syndrome (IBS), arthritis and autoimmune diseases, helping to keep the immune system strong and resilient.
 Managing inflammation is key to long-term immune health.

 BEST FOOD SOURCES OF PROBIOTICS FOR IMMUNITY